Engineering is Elementary

 Professional Development

 Engineering is a new discipline for elementary school teachers.
-To learn more about engineering and technology content and pedagogy, STEM AK now offers professional development workshops developed by EiE program staff for elementary school teachers and other educators.
+To learn more about engineering and technology content and pedagogy, JEDC STEM now offers professional development workshops developed by EiE program staff for elementary school teachers and other educators.
 These sessions provide teachers with an overview of engineering and technology concepts and skills, review the structure and philosophy that shape the EiE curriculum, engage participants in activities from the curriculum, and foster reflection about appropriate and effective instructional strategies.

 We also offer a corporate seminar for those organizations who would like to introduce and familiarize their staff with Science, Technology, Engineering and Mathematics (STEM) education.
 This workshop includes a discussion of What is Technology and What is Engineering, an overview of the EiE program for school districts, and hands-on team building activities to illustrate how STEM disciplines relate and depend on each other.